 Limitation of the study and Direction for Future Research

 You can include this part as one subsection of two separate parts, depending on the length of how you discuss each of them.
-This is where you indicate any research problems or issues that you did not include in the previous sections of your paper.
+This is where you show any research problems or issues that you did not include in the previous sections of your paper.
 This also serves as the direction or suggestion for future research.
-For empirical research studies, you should focus on the limitations of your chosen research methodologies, limitations on data collection or gathering of information, restrictions on the outcomes and interpretation.
+For empirical research studies, focus on the limitations of your chosen research methodologies, limitations on data collection or gathering of information, restrictions on the outcomes and interpretation.
 Provide a detailed understanding of the issues experienced and why.
-Include one or two recommendation for future studies or academic research.
+Include one or two recommendations for future studies or academic research.

 The discussion section is one of the most tedious and most extended parts you write in a research paper.
 Many students rush when compiling this section.
 Eager to finish the paper, they end up missing on some results of their study and failure to put them in other previous studies in that work.
 This attracts poor grades in the final research work.